cytoscape/cytoscape.js-leaflet/README.md

 };
 ```

-Node positions are automatically updated when the viewport is modified (i.e. via zoom and/or pan) to correspond to their specified gepgraphic coordinates.
+Node positions are automatically updated when the viewport is modified (i.e. via zoom and/or pan) to correspond to their specified geographic coordinates.

 ### Instance creation